This article is also available in: Português Español

 20 billion Euros are being invested

-The remarkable economic growth of the past years was only the beginning.
+The remarkable economic growth of the past years is to be only the beginning.
 Under socialist rule, the economy grew so significantly that the money made is now set to be invested and returned to the general population.
-Portugal’s government plans to use the rising public sector revenue to transform the nation into a more just and modern one.
+Portugal’s government plans to use the rising public sector revenue to transform the nation into a more just and modern one, after the conservatives destabilized the infrastructure.

 New subways, new trains